-The Office of Oil and Gas (Office) was created to allow the County to be informed about existing oil and gas operations and ensure coordination to promote better public and environmental health.
-The Office, in coordination with the California Geologic Energy Management Division, the Chief Sustainability Office, and the County departments of Regional Planning, Public Health, and Fire - Health HazMat, developed a framework to plug and abandon idle oil wells, with the goal of improving environmental conditions for frontline communities.
+Health, and Fire - Health HazMat, developed a framework to plug and abandon idle oil wells, with the goal of improving environmental conditions for frontline communities.
 The Office also created a website (https://oilandgas.lacounty.gov) to provide information on pending legislation, the regulatory framework, and current events, as well as provide an electronic form for members of the community to submit their concerns related to oil or gas facilities.

 In response to a September 2021 motion by the Board of Supervisors, the Department of Regional Planning prepared an ordinance to amend Title 22 to prohibit new oil wells and production facilities in all zones, designate existing wells and production facilities as nonconforming uses in all zones, and establish regulations for existing oil wells and production facilities.
-The proposed ordinance applies to unincorporated areas except for the Baldwin Hills Community Standards District, areas designated as a specific plan, and uses operating under a valid discretionary permit.
-On June 8, 2022, the Regional Planning Commission approved a resolution recommending approval by the Board.
-As directed by the Board on September 27, 2022, County staff will finalize the Oil Well Ordinance and, on a future date to be determined, return it to the Board for adoption.
+The ordinance applies to unincorporated areas except for the Baldwin Hills Community Standards District, areas designated as a specific plan, and uses operating under a valid discretionary permit.
+On January 24, 2023, the Board adopted the Oil Well Ordinance, which became effective on February 23, 2023.

-In addition, the Chief Sustainability Office is responding to another September 2021 Board motion to implement the recommendations outlined in the initial Just Transition Strategy report including expanding the Stakeholder Taskforce to in be inclusive of frontline and tribal communities, identifying and addressing key data gaps, including the demographics of fossil fuel workers and economics of the fossil fuel industry in County, to inform a Just Transition Strategy, and report back to the Board annually on updates.
+In addition, the Chief Sustainability Office is responding to another September 2021 Board motion to implement the recommendations outlined in the initial Just Transition Strategy report such as expanding the Stakeholder Taskforce to in be inclusive of frontline and tribal communities, identifying and addressing key data gaps, including the demographics of fossil fuel workers and economics of the fossil fuel industry in the County, to inform a Just Transition Strategy, and report back to the Board annually on updates.
 The latest report, which presented the completed Just Transition Strategy, was submitted to the Board on December 5, 2022.
 The motion also directed the Chief Executive Officer to explore options to increase revenue dedicated to the ongoing implementation of the Just Transition Strategy, including relevant state and federal funding sources.